mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 1.  ## Prerequisites

-    This demo, instructions, scripts, and cloudformation template are designed to be run in `us-east-1`.
-With a few modifications, you can try it out in other regions as well.

     -  [AWS CLI Installed & Configured](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
     -  [NVM / NPM installed & Configured](https://nvm.sh)
     -  [AWS CDK Installed & Configured](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)